-For travellers, the best hotels in Key West sit within its city centre.
+For travelers, the best hotels in Key West sit within its city center.
 Although compact, central Key West comprises a range of areas, each with its own vibe.
-Low-key neighbourhoods like the Key West Historic District and Bahama Village are ideal to dig into the island’s history.
+Low-key neighborhoods like the Key West Historic District and Bahama Village are ideal to dig into the island’s history.
 Other districts like Duval Street and the Historic Seaport buzz day and night.
 Wherever you choose, you’ll never be far from Key West’s most charming moments.

 Ready to launch your Key West accommodation search?
 Find the perfect hotel with this complete guide to the best places to stay in Key West.

 Unlike in Florida’s bigger cities, nailing down where to stay in Key West isn’t about location; it’s about availability.
 Although there’s a wide inventory of accommodations in Key West, the island’s mega popularity means you’ll need to book well ahead.
 This holds especially true during the winter tourism high season.